Criminal justice system of Japan: Claims by human rights organizations

-Various human rights organizations has alleged that the high conviction rate is due to the rampant use of conviction solely based on forced confessions, including those that are innocent.
+Various human rights organizations have alleged that the high conviction rate is due to the rampant use of conviction solely based on forced confessions, including those that are innocent.
 Confessions are often obtained after long periods of questioning by police, as those arrested may be held for up to 23 days without trial.
 This can at times take weeks, during which the suspect is in detention, and are prevented from contacting a lawyer or family.
-Academics have also studied that Japanese judges can be penalized by a personnel office if they rule in ways the judicial office dislikes, and face biased incentives to convict.
+Some academics have also claimed that Japanese judges can be penalized by a personnel office if they rule in ways the judicial office dislikes, and face biased incentives to convict.
 Using data on the careers and opinions of 321 Japanese judges, it was found that judges who engage in acquittals have worse careers.
+According to another study, cases that had a negative impact on judges' careers in Japan all involved political issues, such as labor or electoral laws, rather than disputes over the actual facts of the case (i.e., whether the defendants committed the alleged acts).
+In these instances, judges issued not guilty verdicts based on technicalities, like statutes of limitation or constitutional arguments, which were later overturned by higher courts.
+In contrast, when judges acquitted defendants due to insufficient evidence to prove they committed the alleged acts, they faced no professional repercussions.
+As a result, the study concluded that while Japanese judges tend to be politically conservative in their legal interpretations, they are not biased when it comes to determining the facts of a case.